Zevesh/timer-days/README.md

 <timer-days target-date="2017-11-20T16:40:00" lang="de"></timer-days><br>
 ```

-It is also posible to set the text to be displayed before and after the proper countdown, by using the `before` and `after` properties.
+<br>It is also posible to set the text to be displayed before and after the proper countdown, by using the `before` and `after` properties.

 Example:
 ```